jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-19.md

 The firstborn went in, and lay with her father; and he perceived not when she lay down, nor when she arose.

-<sup>34</sup> The next day, the firstborn said unto the younger, Behold, I lay yesternight with my father: let us make him drink wine this night also; and go thou in, [and] lie with him, that we may preserve seed of our father.
+<sup>34</sup> The next day, the firstborn said unto the younger, Behold, I lay yesternight with my father: let us make him drink wine this night also; and go you in, [and] lie with him, that we may preserve seed of our father.

 <sup>35</sup> They made their father drink wine that night also: and the younger arose, and lay with him; and he perceived not when she lay down, nor when she arose.